 The reasons for divorce are obvious in some cases, but not all.
 When going through the divorce process, many people struggle to understand why.
 This is especially true if you aren’t the instigator.
 Men dealing with divorce often wonder what went wrong.

 Related Reading: 10 Odd Divorce Laws From Around the World

 What Went Wrong?

-Regardless of who started the ball rolling, it’s important to face the issue head on.
-As divorce attorneys, too frequently we have seen men try to fix the problem by ignoring it.
+Regardless of who started the ball rolling, make sure to face the issue head-on.
+As divorce attorneys, too frequently we see men try to fix the problem by ignoring it.

-It’s imperative, once the decision to divorce has been made, to take a proactive role in the process.
+Once you make the decision to divorce, take a proactive role in the process.